 Is it helpful or harmful to borrow from my RSP for a down payment on a home purchase?

 If you’re not a first-time homebuyer, your next best bet is the Tax-Free Savings Account (TFSA).
-Although you won’t get a tax refund for contributing to your TFSA, your money grows tax-free inside.
+Although you won’t get a tax refund for contributing to your TFSA, your money grows tax-free inside and isn’t subject to normal income tax or even capital gains tax upon withdrawal.

 If you could offer one piece of advice to someone wanting to get into the real estate market, what would it be?